navattic.identify({ email: user.email })

 The best proposal tools are intuitive from day one.
 Your team shouldn't need a computer science degree to build a beautiful, effective proposal.
 Look for a clean interface, logical navigation, and features that are easy to find and use.
 A smooth onboarding process is also critical.
 Does the platform offer guided tours, helpful tutorials, or a dedicated support specialist to get you started?
 Some tools, like Proposify, are known for being intuitive for any user, which is a huge plus.
 The goal is to find a solution that simplifies your workflow, allowing your team to focus on the content of the proposal, not on figuring out the software.

-Support for Remote and Mobile Teams
+Is It Built for Remote and Mobile Teams?

 Sales doesn't just happen at a desk anymore.
 Your team is likely spread out, working from home, the office, or on the road.
 A great proposal tool supports this flexibility.
 It should offer robust collaboration features that allow multiple team members to work on a proposal simultaneously, no matter where they are.
 It’s also crucial that the platform is mobile-friendly.
 Can your reps make quick edits or check a proposal's status from their phone?
 And just as importantly, can your clients easily view and interact with the proposal on any device?
 Modern tools are built with this in mind, ensuring a seamless experience for everyone involved and even allowing for real-time client interaction.